ying-he/Attention-GRU_text_classification/README.md

 - numpy

-- gensim (for training word2vec model and obtain word embeddings)
+- gensim (for training word2vec model and obtaining word embeddings)

 And my codes are referring to [Irvinglove's codes](https://github.com/Irvinglove/HAN-text-classification).